 The U.S. healthcare industry is highly competitive.
 We compete directly with national, regional and local providers of healthcare for participants and clinical providers.
 We also compete with payors and other alternate managed care programs for participants.
 Of these providers, there are many other companies and individuals currently providing healthcare services, many of which have been in business longer and/or have substantially more resources.
 Given the regulatory environment, there may be high barriers to entry for PACE providers; however, since there are relatively modest capital expenditures required for providing healthcare services, there are less substantial financial barriers to entry in the healthcare industry generally.
 Other companies could enter the healthcare industry in the future and divert some or all of our business.
 Our principal competitors for dual-eligible seniors vary considerably in type and identity by market.
-Our growth strategy and our business could be adversely affected if we are not able to continue to penetrate existing markets, successfully expand into new markets, recruit qualified physicians or if we experience significant participant attrition to our competitors.
-See "Risk Factors-Risks Related to Our Business-The healthcare industry is highly competitive."
+Our growth strategy and our business could be adversely affected if we are not able to compete efficiently, including penetrating existing markets or new markets, recruit qualified physicians or if we experience significant participant attrition to our competitors.
+See Item 1A.
+Risk Factors-Risks Related to Our Business-The healthcare industry is highly competitive and, if we are not able to compete effectively, our business could be harmed."

 We believe the principal competitive factors for serving adults dually-eligible for Medicare and Medicaid and who meet nursing home eligibility criteria include: participant experience, quality of care, health outcomes, total cost of care, brand identity and trust in that brand.
-We believe we compete favorably on these factors.